USS Independence (1814): Mediterranean Fleet, 1814–1822

 Launched on 22 June 1814 in the Boston Navy Yard, she immediately took on guns and was stationed with frigate USS Constitution in Boston.
-She could not cruise until the end of the War of 1812 as she was blockaded in port by a squadron consisting of a number of 74-gun ships and the 98-gun HMS Boyne.
+She could not cruise until the end of the War of 1812 as she was blockaded in port by a British squadron consisting of a number of 74-gun ships and the 98-gun HMS Boyne.
 Flying the broad pennant of Commodore William Bainbridge, and under command of Captain William M. Crane, she led her squadron from Boston on 3 July 1815 to deal with piratical acts of the Barbary States against American merchant commerce.

 Peace had been enforced by a squadron under Stephen Decatur by the time Independence arrived in the Mediterranean.
 But she led an impressive show of American naval might before Barbary ports that encouraged them to keep the peace treaties concluded.
 Having served adequate notice of rising U.S. seapower and added to the prestige of the Navy and the Nation, Independence returned to Newport, Rhode Island on 15 November 1815.
 She continued to wear the pennant of Commodore Bainbridge at Boston until 29 November 1819, then was flagship of Commodore John Shaw until placed in ordinary in 1822.